Art Murals in Manhattan

 Take a drive around town and check out all of the unique art murals Manhattan has.
 From complex art pieces more than 10 feet tall to simple messages, Manhattan has a mural that is sure to be selfie worthy.

 Downtown Manhattan mural pays respect to former Supreme Court Justice Ruth Bader Ginsburg.
 Find it in downtown Manhattan located in the alley way between Poyntz and Houston Street on the blocks of 4th and 5th Street.
 Sponsors for the artwork included Incite MHK and Manhattan Alliance for Peace and Justice.
 The artist, Taylor Carr is a local creative.
-Learn more about the piece on their website.

 Downtown Manhattan features two new murals next to the the mural featuring Supreme Court Justice Ruth Bader Ginsburg.
 Manhattan welcomes Kitty Castle located in the alley off of 4th Street.
 This vibrant piece is the work of artist Nick "Sick" Fisher.
 The Kitty Castle design fits the environment of the brick backdrop as well as the pole in the middle of the wall.